CEDAR, INC.

 (By Prompt Pillar)

-1. Broadband - Increase the availability of affordable high-speed broadband, through fiber, to businesses and residents; and increase adoption rates throughout the SOAR region: 1) On-Line Business; 2) Website Design; 3)Technology’s role in conducting business, past and present.
+1. Broadband - Increase the availability of affordable high-speed broadband, through fiber, to businesses and residents; and increase adoption rates throughout the SOAR region: 1) On-Line Business; 2) Website Design; 3)Technology’s Role in Conducting Business, Past/Present/Future.

-2. 21st Century Workforce - Develop our regional workforce to be competitive in the digital economy and other emerging industries: 1) Career exploration relative to various community jobs and needs; 2) Jobs and careers involved with the economic development process; 3) Various types of jobs created by economic development projects.
+2. 21st Century Workforce - Develop our regional workforce to be competitive in the digital economy and other emerging industries: 1) Career Exploration Relative to Various Community Jobs and Needs; 2) Jobs and Careers Involved with the Economic Development Process; 3) Various Types of Jobs Created by Economic Development Projects; 4) Explore the highly-skilled, technically-trained skills required for mining engineers, coal miners, surveyors, service technicians, equipment operators, and other jobs related to the coal industry.

-4. Healthy Communities - To reduce the physical and economic impact of obesity, diabetes, and substance use disorder, as well as any on-going significant health concerns throughout our region, i.e.: 1) Create an App that promotes healthy living; 2) Educational program; 3) Medical innovations; 4) Healthcare Careers; 5) Recognition and/or Tribute to Healthcare Innovations and/or Those Delivering Care/Treatment/Support Under Adverse Condition and at Personal Risk.
+4. Healthy Communities - To reduce the physical and economic impact of obesity, diabetes, and substance use disorder, as well as any on-going significant health concerns throughout our region, i.e. COVID-19, et.al.: 1) Create an App that Promotes Healthy Living; 2) Educational Program; 3) Medical Innovations; 4) Health Care Careers; 5) Recognition and/or Tribute to Health Care Innovations and/or Those Delivering Care/Treatment/Support Under Adverse Conditions and at Personal Risk.
+6) Create an App to monitor Coal Truck Drivers’ blood pressure, sugar levels, and other vital signs during driving hours; 7) Create a plan to promote a safety culture when working with others; 8) Create an App to help identify controlled substances, potential risks if exposed, what to do in an emergency situation; 9) How does a thriving coal industry support regional hospital expansion, state-of-the-art medical services, growth of educational institutions, increased career opportunities.

-6. Regional Food Systems - Create a local foods movement by connecting local producers to markets for their products both within and outside the region: 1) How to grow plants through traditional methods (School Gardening); 2) Vermiculture – Worm Farming; 3) Composting; 4) Seed Production; 5) Soil quality; 6) Mushroom farming; 7) Pollinators; 8) Aquaponics, hydroponics, aquaculture; 9) Herbs; 10) Fruit orchards; 11) Vineyards; 12) From Where Does Our Food Originate?
+6. Regional Food Systems - Create a local foods movement by connecting local producers to markets for their products both within and outside the region: 1) How to Grow Plants Through Traditional Methods (School Gardening); 2) Vermiculture/Worm Farming; 3) Composting; 4) Seed Production; 5) Soil Quality; 6) Mushroom Farming; 7) Pollinators; 8) Aquaponics/Hydroponics/Aquaculture; 9) Herbs; 10) Where Does Our Food Originate; 11) Develop a plan to utilize reclaimed mine sites for farming, raising cattle, planting vineyards, growing fruit orchards; 12) Develop an idea to utilize rehabilitated mines – underground farming.

-7. Tourism and downtown revitalization - Establish Kentucky's Appalachian region as a tourism destination: 1) Adventure tourism; Cultural Exchange vs. Cultural Appreciation – a) Food; b) Coal; c) Quilting; d) Folk Art; e) Music; f) Stories
+7. Tourism and downtown revitalization - Establish Kentucky's Appalachian region as a tourism destination: 1) Adventure Tourism; 2) Cultural Exchange vs. Cultural Appreciation – a) Food; b) Coal; c) Quilting; d) Folk Art; e) Music; f) Stories; 3) Create a tourism business with visits to area Coal Camps with interesting stops, overnight accommodations, local dining establishments.